 behavior may be suspended for up to two weeks on the first offense.

+season.
 Drivers are responsible for their crew members.
-All incidents will
+All incidents

-be on a case by case basis.
-Fines or penalties maybe reduced or
+will be on a case by case basis.
+Fines or penalties maybe reduced

-by the officials.
-When their decision is rendered, it is final and
+resolved by the officials.
+When their decision is rendered, it

-for all charges, premiums and taxes, if any, payable on funds you
+responsibility for all charges, premiums and taxes, if any, payable

 case of protest, payoff may be held until the following week.

-the race in which you are disqualified.
-If a driver/car owner refuses
+on the race in which you are disqualified.
+If a driver/car owner

-to a tear down, they forfeit all monies and points for that night's
+refuses to a tear down, they forfeit all monies and points for

-events.
-Flagrant cheating will draw a substantial fine.
+that night's events.
+Flagrant cheating will draw a substantial

 The pit area is a restricted area set aside for the preparation